dcrommie/walbrook/src/markdown-pages/privacy-policy.md

   ### Sensitive Information

   We do not collect sensitive information unless we need it to provide you with the financial services that you have requested.
 For example, sensitive information includes details of your medical history or criminal record.
+This may also include information about your public roles or associations where required to comply with anti-money laundering and counter-terrorism financing laws.

   If we do have to collect sensitive information, we will only collect, use and disclose it in accordance with privacy laws.